FranciscoGauna/SER/readme.md

 is recommended the [Qt gui designer application](https://doc.qt.io/qt-6/qtdesigner-manual.html) , that can be downloaded through PyPi with [pyqt5-tools](https://pypi.org/project/pyqt5-tools/).

+## Testing

+There are unit test available for components in the model.
+These can be run with `python -m pytest tests`.

+There is also available a sample program to see the interface, available with `python main.py`

 ## Architecture

 The application is designed with a Model View Controller model, with Qt handling